newatoms/guides/compose-great-headings/readme.md

 In short, **the headline should be a balance between creating curiosity and clarifying why people should read it and what they will get**.

 Plus, it is said that the most successful headlines focus on **benefits**.

-So rather than saying:
-> *This Old Trick Will Change Your Company For Good*

-you could say:
-> *How To Achieve Your Company Goals With This Proven Method*.
+So rather than saying: *This Old Trick Will Change Your Company For Good*.
+You could say: *How To Achieve Your Company Goals With This Proven Method*.

 Lastly, as you might well know: clickbait is often manipulative and deceitful.
 It promises things it does not deliver.
 It goes without saying, but we'll say it anyway: stay away from this.
 Also keep in mind who your audience is.
 They are probably not your typical Huffington Post reader and won't appreciate outrageous headlines as much.